Amplicon Metagenomics

 Click OK to start the de novo assembler.
 The de novo assembly process may take 5-10 min.
 Once completed, you’ll see a new folder containing the assembly reports under the tutorial folder.
 Select this folder and then view the assembly report.

-With our data set the above settings should return 58 contigs and 86 unused reads.
+With our data set the above settings should return around 50 contigs and 50-100 unused reads (these values will differ slightly depending on versions of each tool used).
 A consensus sequence for each contig is in the Consensus Sequences list, and you should have another list containing the unused reads, representing the unclustered unique sequences.
 In the next step we will BLAST the sequences from these two lists.

 In this exercise we will create a curated database specific to our dataset by blasting the OTUs we generated in the previous step to the preformatted NCBI 16S Microbial database.
 This will enable us to pull out the most relevant accessions to use for taxonomic classification of the entire dataset.